 3 Adrenal Stress Levels

-Acute Adrenal Stress
+Early/Acute Adrenal Stress

 Sometimes called “The Alarm Reaction” or being “wired,” this is a response to current demanding stressful situations that are causing high amounts of cortisol production without adequate feedback reduction.
 These individuals may lack an adequate diurnal rhythm as well.
 Acute adrenal stress will eventually suppress important immune functions and will often result in increased risk of sickness.

-Mild Adrenal Fatigue
+Mid-Phase Adrenal Fatigue

 This condition can be the result of adjustments to an ongoing acute adrenal stress condition or the accumulation of years of mild stress without adequate relaxation and recuperation.
 These individuals may have cortisol levels within the normal range but either lacks proper circadian rhythm or have reduced levels of DHEA.

-High Adrenal Fatigue
+Late Phase Adrenal Fatigue

 This is often called “burnout” or adrenal exhaustion.
 This condition typically has low or very low cortisol levels (Addison’s disease is the complete loss of cortisol production).
 These individuals are easily overwhelmed by any stress and find that even simple tasks become burdensome.

 Through a process of physical examination, health history, lifestyle assessment and functional testing, Dr. Jeff Ulery can find out what level of stress or fatigue you are currently experiencing and develop recommendations so you can experience renewal and a healthy, balanced, more fulfilling life!